mozilla/data-docs/src/cookbooks/bigquery/optimization.md

 # Optimizing BigQuery Queries

-When writing a query using [STMO](https://sql.telemetry.mozilla.org) or the BigQuery console, you can improve performance and reduce costs by learning how data is stored, how databases function, and what you can change about a query to take advantage of the storage structure and the data function.
+When you write a query using [STMO](https://sql.telemetry.mozilla.org) or the BigQuery console, you can improve performance and reduce costs by learning how data is stored, how databases function, and what you can change about a query to take advantage of the storage structure and the data function.

 [Queries are charged by data scanned at \$5 per terabyte (TB)](https://cloud.google.com/bigquery/pricing#on_demand_pricing) so each 200 gigabytes of data scanned will cost \$1: on tables with hundreds of TBs of data (like the [main ping table](../../datasets/pings.md#main-ping) or [`clients_daily`](../../datasets/batch_view/clients_daily/reference.md)), costs **can add up very quickly**.
 When trying to reduce the cost, the main thing to do is reduce the amount of data scanned: some of the advice in this article will improve your query's performance but will not scan a smaller amount of data, and thus cost the same.